Chart Color Schemes

 Employment conditions in Thurgoona demonstrate exceptional strength compared to most Australian markets

-Conversely, agriculture, forestry & fishing is underrepresented with only 1.2% of Thurgoona's workforce compared to 5.3% in Rest of NSW.
-Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
-Over a 12-month period ending recently, employment increased by 1.5%, and labour force increased by 1.9%, leading to an unemployment rate rise of 0.4 percentage points.
+Employment opportunities locally may be limited, as indicated by Census working population vs resident population count.
+In a 12-month period ending September 2025, employment increased by 1.6%, labour force by 2.0%, causing unemployment rate to rise by 0.4 percentage points.
 This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data as of 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Thurgoona's employment mix indicates local employment should increase by 6.5% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.
+National employment forecasts from Jobs and Skills Australia, May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Thurgoona's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment